 If you are new to SPCPA, we will invite you to a New Student Registration Session during the summer months.
 This information session gives you a chance to hear about our academic programming, values, and course offerings, and you will request classes on site.

 Scheduling for Current Students

 Current SPCPA students complete course registration each spring for the following school year.
-Ms. Johnson holds small group meetings with students in March to review their transcripts; then in April, she visits study halls to walk students through the course request process in Infinite Campus.
+In April, Ms. Johnson visits English classes to walk students through a transcript review and course request process.

 TA Positions